mishoo/UglifyJS/README.md

 - `arrows` (default `true`) -- Converts `()=>{return x}` to `()=>x`.
 Class and object literal methods will also be converted to arrow expressions if the resultant code is shorter: `m(){return x}` becomes `m:()=>x`.
+  This transform requires that the `ecma` compress option is set to `6` or greater.

 - `unsafe_arrows` (default `false`) -- Convert ES5 style anonymous function
   expressions to arrow functions if the function body does not reference `this`.